 It was Pickford herself who decided to preserve her films by housing them at the Library of Congress, with the hope that they would be of interest and scientific value for future generations.
 As early as 1934, Pickford donated a collection of her costumes to what is now the Museum of Natural History in Los Angeles and the Foundation has maintained that connection by gifting more of her costumes to that institution.
 In January of 1979, just before her death, she placed her substantial collection of photographs, documents and other memorabilia at the Academy of Motion Picture Arts and Sciences library to establish The Mary Pickford Collection for use by students and scholars.
 In 1983, the Mary Pickford Foundation granted money as well as documents, scrapbooks, materials and memorabilia to the Academy’s Mary Pickford Collection.

-In 1997, the current generation of directors was appointed to the Board by the original directors named by Mary in her will.
-Since then the Foundation has increased donations for education and maintained endowments at more than twenty universities and colleges.
-Every year, over forty students receive scholarships in Mary Pickford’s name.
+When the current generation of directors was appointed to the Board by the original directors named by Mary in her will in 1997, the Foundation held $10 million in assets.
+Since then, the Foundation has disbursed $18 million for charitable purposes and maintains $8 million in endowments at twenty

 The Foundation has also continued Pickford’s commitment to her fellow professionals in the industry in a variety of ways.
 Mary was one of the original founders of the Motion Picture Relief Fund, the organization that led to the creation of the Motion Picture & Television Country House and Hospitals.
-In 2000, the Foundation gave a $1,200,000 gift to the organization now known as the Motion Picture & Television Fund.
-Mary was also a founder of the Jewish Home for the Aging and over the years, the Foundation has donated an additional $700,000.
+In 2000, the Foundation gave a $1,200,000 gift to the organization now known as the Motion Picture & Television Fund and continues to work with them on specific projects.
+Mary was also a supporter of the Jewish Home for the Aging and over the years, the Foundation has donated an additional $700,000.

 In 2012, the Foundation established an online website to serve as a virtual office and as an immediately accessible research and educational clearinghouse.
 Original videos and writings, photographs, collections, film clips and historical material illustrating the tremendous impact Mary Pickford and her colleagues had on the film industry are featured.
 The site also highlights upcoming events as well as Foundation partnerships and projects.

-Today, the Foundation actively cooperates with film archives worldwide on joint preservation projects, implements educational outreach programs in universities nationwide, and works to bring restored and rare films to new audiences in theaters throughout the world.
-The Foundation is also partnering with the Academy of Motion Picture Arts and Sciences to support the Academy’s planned museum and has established an annual Mary Pickford Celebration of Silent Film.
+Today, the Foundation initiates and co-manages preservation partnerships with film archives worldwide, implements educational outreach programs in universities nationwide, and works to bring restored films to new audiences in theaters throughout the world.
+The Foundation also supported the Academy of Motion Picture Arts and Sciences planned museum and established an annual Mary Pickford Celebration of Silent Film.
 In addition, the Foundation continues to add material to the Mary Pickford Collection at the Academy’s Margaret Herrick Library where they are working to professionally digitize documents, scrapbooks and photographs for future generations to study.